hyperledger/fabric/proposals/r1/Next-Consensus-Architecture-Proposal.md

 ### 3.1.
 Endorsement policy specification

 An **endorsement policy**, is a condition on what _endorses_ a transaction.
-An endorsement policy is specified by a `deploy` transaction that installs specific chaincode.
+Blockchain peers have a pre-specified  set of endorsement policies, which are referenced by a `deploy` transaction that installs specific chaincode.
+Endorsement policies can be parametrized, and these parameters can be specified by a `deploy` transaction.

+To guarantee blockchain and security properties, the set of endorsement policies **should be a set of proven policies** with limited set of functions in order to ensure bounded execution time (termination), determinism, performance and security guarantees.

+Dynamic addition of endorsement policies (e.g., by `deploy` transaction on chaincode deploy time) is very sensitive in terms of bounded policy evaluation time (termination), determinism, performance and security guarantees.
+Therefore, dynamic addition of endorsement policies is not allowed, but can be supported in future.

+### 3.2.
+Transaction evaluation against endorsement policy

 A transaction is declared valid only if it has been endorsed according to the policy.
 An invoke transaction for a chaincode will first have to obtain an *endorsement* that satisfies the chaincode's policy or it will not be committed.
-This takes place through the interaction between the submitting peer and endorsing peers as explained in Section 2.
+This takes place through the interaction between the submitting client and endorsing peers as explained in Section 2.

-Formally the endorsement policy is a predicate on the transaction, endorsement, and potentially further state that evaluates to TRUE or FALSE.
+Formally the endorsement policy is a predicate on the endorsement, and potentially further state that evaluates to TRUE or FALSE.
 For deploy transactions the endorsement is obtained according to a system-wide policy (for example, from the system chaincode).

-Formally an endorsement policy is a predicate referring to certain variables.
+An endorsement policy predicate refers to certain variables.
 Potentially it may refer to:

 1. keys or identities relating to the chaincode (found in the metadata of the chaincode), for example, a set of endorsers;
 2. further metadata of the chaincode;
-3. elements of the transaction itself;
+3. elements of the `endorsement` and `endorsement.tran-proposal`;
 4. and potentially more.

-The evaluation of an endorsement policy predicate must be deterministic.
-Endorsement policies must not be complex and cannot be "mini chaincode".
-The endorsement policy specification language must be limited and enforce determinism.

-The list is ordered by increasing expressiveness and complexity, that is, it will be relatively simple to support policies that only refer to keys and identities of nodes.
+The above list is ordered by increasing expressiveness and complexity, that is, it will be relatively simple to support policies that only refer to keys and identities of nodes.

-**TODO:** Decide on parameters of the endorsement policy.
+**The evaluation of an endorsement policy predicate must be deterministic.**  An endorsement shall be evaluated locally by every peer or by every consenter node with access to the chaincode metadata (which includes these keys), such that this node does *not*  require interaction with another node yet evaluates in the same way at all correct peers.

+### 3.3.
+Example endorsement policies

 The predicate may contain logical expressions and evaluates to TRUE or FALSE.
 Typically the condition will use digital signatures on the transaction invocation issued by endorsing peers for the chaincode.

 Suppose the chaincode specifies the endorser set `E = {Alice, Bob, Charlie, Dave, Eve, Frank, George}`.
 Some example policies:

-- A valid signature from all members of E.
+- A valid signature from on the same `tran-proposal` from all members of E.

 - A valid signature from any single member of E.

-- Valid signatures from endorsing peers according to the condition `(Alice OR Bob) AND (any two of: Charlie, Dave, Eve, Frank, George)`.
+- Valid signatures on the same `tran-proposal` from endorsing peers according to the condition `(Alice OR Bob) AND (any two of: Charlie, Dave, Eve, Frank, George)`.

-- Valid signatures by any 5 out of the 7 endorsers.
+- Valid signatures on the same `tran-proposal` by any 5 out of the 7 endorsers.
 (More generally, for chaincode with `n > 3f` endorsers, valid signatures by any `2f+1` out of the `n` endorsers, or by any group of *more* than `(n+f)/2` endorsers.)

 - Suppose there is an assignment of "stake" or "weights" to the endorsers, like `{Alice=49, Bob=15, Charlie=15, Dave=10, Eve=7, Frank=3, George=1}`,